 A license you need for a legal marriage in Canada.

 A master hears cases in Supreme Court.
-A master has the same powers as a judge to make interim or temporary orders for custody, access, guardianship and support, but cannot make final orders or divorce orders.
+A master has the same powers as a judge to make interim or temporary orders on procedural issues or for parenting time guardianship and support, but cannot make final orders or divorce orders.